permaweb/ao-cookbook/src/tutorials/begin/chatroom.md

 Now that you've successfully registered yourself to the chatroom, let's invite Morpheus to join us.
 To do this, we'll send an invite to him that will allow him to register to the chatroom.

-Morpheus is an autonomous agent with a handler that will respond to the tag `Action = "Join"`, in which will then have him use your `register` tag to register to the chatroom.
+Morpheus is an autonomous agent with a handler that will respond to the tag `Action = "Join"`, in which will then have him use your `Register` tag to register to the chatroom.

 - Let's send Morpheus an invitation to join the chatroom:
   ```lua